Democrat Dean Phillips says he’ll vote for Speaker Johnson’s CR proposal

 Phillips’s intention to support the proposal is a significant development for Johnson, who will need help from Democrats to get his stopgap bill over the finish line as several conservatives line up against it — though it remains to be seen whether any will join Phillips.

+At least eight Republicans have said they plan to vote against the legislation when it comes to the floor.

-Phillips’s plan also marks a break with President Biden.
+Phillips’s plan also marks a break with President Biden, whom the Minnesota Democrat is challenging for the party’s nod for president.
 White House press secretary Karine Jean-Pierre in a statement called Johnson’s plan an “unserious proposal” and a “recipe for more Republican chaos and more shutdowns — full stop.”

 “I’ll be voting yes,” Phillips told The Hill by text message.